vanandrew/dotfiles/README.md

 ## FAQ

+### I'm experiencing performance issues when using these dotfiles on certain drive paths!
+Some plugins have bad interaction with certain zfs mounts on the NIL.
+One such plugin is the `zsh-syntax-highlighting` (which you can disable by removing the relevant line in your `.zshrc` file).

+In some cases, in may be necessary to disable your `dir` and `vcs` prompts (these can be found in your `.p10k.zsh` file located on your home directory).
+Commenting out these lines will remove the current working directory display and version control status from your prompt, but may be necessary for performance reasons.

 ### When I run `csh`/`bash`, `zsh` is executed instead!
 How do I get back `csh`/`bash`?

 These dotfiles work my redirecting the `csh`/`bash` profiles to execute `zsh` instead.
 You can get around this behavior by executing `csh`/`bash` with the `-f`/`--noprofile --norc` flags respectively (e.g. `csh -f` or `bash --noprofile --norc`).